 College is hard.

-Future-minded students that want to stick out from the crowd will often pursue an internship.
+Future-minded students who want to stick out from the crowd will often pursue an internship.
 And why not?
 They can look great on a resume, help you make career decisions, and give you a chance to rub elbows with people in power.

 Experience in the present can pay massive dividends in the future (even if that internship is an unpaid, volunteer position).